dfinity/motoko/doc/md/language-manual.md

 | `preupgrade`  | `() -> ()`                                                    | pre upgrade action  |
 | `postupgrade` | `() -> ()`                                                    | post upgrade action |

--   `heartbeat`, when declared, is called on every {IC} subnet **heartbeat**, scheduling an asynchronous call to the `heartbeat` function.
+-   `heartbeat`, when declared, is called on every Internet Computer subnet **heartbeat**, scheduling an asynchronous call to the `heartbeat` function.
 Due to its `async` return type, a heartbeat function may send messages and await results.
 The result of a heartbeat call, including any trap or thrown error, is ignored.
 The implicit context switch means that the time the heartbeat body is executed may be later than the time the heartbeat was issued by the subnet.

--   `inspect`, when declared, is called as a predicate on every {IC} ingress message (with the exception of HTTP query calls).
+-   `inspect`, when declared, is called as a predicate on every Internet Computer ingress message (with the exception of HTTP query calls).
 The return value, a `Bool`, indicates whether to accept or decline the given message.
 The argument type depends on the interface of the enclosing actor (see [???](#inspect-message)).

 -   `preupgrade`, when declared, is called during an upgrade, immediately *before* the (current) values of the (retired) actor’s stable variables are transferred to the replacement actor.